Prescription Medication:

 To request the assistance of school personnel to give medication:

-1. Complete the appropriate Medication Permission Form for your student’s grade – this can be found on Magnus Health.
+1. Complete the appropriate Medication Permission Form for your students’ grade.
+These forms can be found on Magnus Health.

-• The parent must sign to authorize the school personnel to administer the medication.
+• The parents must sign to authorize the school personnel to administer the medication.

 • The healthcare provider must sign to authorize the medication.

-• The healthcare provider may return the form to the school via fax or email.
+• The healthcare provider may return the form to the school via fax, hard copy, or email.

 • Prescriptions should be labeled with the student’s name, name of the medication, the dosage, the route, the time to be given, and the healthcare provider’s name.

-• Over-the-counter medications must be a new, unopened bottle and labeled with your student’s name.
+2. All over-the-counter medications need to be a new, unopened bottle labeled with your student’s name.

-Students are not allowed to have medications (prescription or nonprescription) on their person, in their backpacks, cars or lockers or self-administer any medications.
-The exception is Upper School 7-12 students may carry and self-administer asthma inhalers and Epi-pens during the school day and may self-carry medications, if needed, when traveling with CHCA.
+Students are not allowed to have medications (prescription or over the counter) on their person, in their backpacks, cars or lockers or self-administer any medications during the school day.
+The exception is Upper School 7-12 students may carry and self-administer asthma inhalers and epinephrine autoinjectors during the school day and may self-carry medications, if needed, when traveling with CHCA.
 An Upper School 7-12 Self-Medication Agreement signed by a healthcare provider, parent and student must be on file.

 Feedback